-“A magical oasis 10 minutes from the medina - 28 rooms arranged as a traditional village, with gardens, pools, restaurants, souks and a spa”
+“A magical oasis 10 minutes from the medina with rooms arranged as a traditional village, with gardens, pools, restaurants, souks and a spa”

-The creamy stucco walls of our double room rose to a lofty vaulted ceiling with painted crossbeams.
-The bed faced a small brick fireplace and a traditional Moroccan sitting area with a low brass tray table, a cushioned bench and a red-striped Berber carpet.
-Shuttered doors led to our flower-filled garden where, in addition to cushioned loungers, we had an outdoor tub set under a pergola of tree branches - a lovely touch, although the half-wall didn't provide enough privacy for bathing without swimming togs.
+The creamy stucco walls of our Double Room rose to a lofty vaulted ceiling with turquoise-painted crossbeams.
+The bed faced a small brick fireplace and a traditional Moroccan sitting area with a low brass tray table, a cushioned bench and a Berber carpet.
+Shuttered doors led to our flower-filled garden where, in addition to cushioned loungers, we had an outdoor tub set under a pergola of tree branches.

-Bathrooms are luxurious, with marble counters, rain showers, bathrobes, and shampoo and shower gel in handmade pots; some have tubs, too.
-There are no TVs or minibars, but WiFi, air conditioning, central heating, hairdryers and coffee- and tea-making kit have all made the cut.
+Bathrooms are luxurious, with rain showers, bathrobes, and shampoo and shower gel in handmade pots; some have tubs, too.

 The hotel has 3 restaurants to choose from.
-In warm weather, Le Palmier Fou (‘The Crazy Palm’), shaded by a vine-covered pergola with a view of the main pool, is perfect for breakfast, lunch and evening meals.
-It also has a cosy indoor area with river-rock walls, camp chairs, a fire pit and large picture windows looking out over the grounds.
+In warm weather, Le Palmier Fou (‘The Crazy Palm’), is perfect for breakfast, lunch and evening meals.
+Tables are shaded by a vine-covered pergola with a view of the main pool.
+It also has a cosy indoor area with a fire pit and large picture windows – beautiful on a chillier night.
 Elegant Le Messraf Café spills out from curtained arches, with an open bread oven, while Le Badya takes the form of an open-air poolside café; both are open during the daytime only.

-It’s worth taking a taxi to other eateries for a change of scene during your stay.
-If you’re spending the day in the medina, staff recommend Al Fassia and the restaurant at El Fenn.
-Alternatively, Bo & Zin is a trendy restaurant and bar set in a tented garden just outside the city.
+For a change of scene, staff recommend Al Fassia in the medina and Bo & Zin, a trendy restaurant and bar set in a tented garden just outside the city.

-With 2 kids’ pools and large grounds, this is a great option for families seeking a cool, calm base away from the heat and bustle of the medina.
+With 2 kids’ pools and large grounds, this is a great option for families seeking a cool, calm base away from the medina.
 There’s no organised kids’ club, but for good reason: the hotel was designed for families who want to spend time together.
 Activities such as pottery-making and excursions to the Atlas Mountains are fun for all ages, and parents with younger children can book babysitters while they head off for spa treatments or romantic dinners.

-The Family Suites each sleep 4 plus a baby in 2 bedrooms (one double, one twin), with their own walled gardens.
-All other rooms can take a baby cot and an extra bed.
+The spacious Family Suites each sleep 4-6 plus a baby.
+Most other rooms can take a baby cot and an extra bed.